WaywardGame/mod-reference/README.md

 		]
 	}

-Most of this should be fairly self-explanatory; however, `compatible_minor_versions` will allow your mod to stop from being loaded if the Wayward's game version doesn't match what is set in the array.
+Most of this should be fairly self-explanatory.

+`compatible_minor_versions` will allow your mod to stop from being loaded if the Wayward's game version doesn't match what is set in the array.
 If you have "0" set here, and Wayward beta version 2.**0**.0 is loaded, then it will run.
-If you had `"compatible_minor_versions": [ 1 ]` set, then it would only work in version 2.**1**.0. `"compatible_minor_versions": [ 0, 1 ]` would load in both versions 2.0, and 2.1.
-You can also omit this property completely to remove this functionality.
+If you have `"compatible_minor_versions": [ 1 ]` set, then it will only work in version 2.**1**.0. `"compatible_minor_versions": [ 0, 1 ]` will load in both versions 2.0, and 2.1.
+You may omit this property if you always wants your mod to run, regardless of the game version.

-`unloadable` can be set to true if you are *not* adding new things into the game which modify the save data.
+`unloadable` should be set to true if you are *not* adding new things into the game which modify the save data.
 If you are creating a mod that adds new monsters, items, doodads, terrain you will want to set this to false or omit it completely.

-`hooks` will contain all the functionality in which you are modifying from Wayward.
+`hooks` will contain a list of Hooks, which represent all the functionality you are modifying in Wayward.
 Refer to the *Hooks* section for more information.
-Please make note that the hook names in this section are fully *CamelHump* cased.
+Please note that the hook names in this section are fully *CamelHump* cased.

 Other mod.json properties include: